 Adding Extra Security with Fingerprint Pro

 When traditional security measures fail to prevent unauthorized accounts from being created, Fingerprint Pro can be an incredibly powerful tool for securing websites against bad bots.
-Its browser fingerprinting technology is the most advanced on the market, combining various cutting-edge methods for uniquely identifying browsers with machine learning algorithms and a probability engine; the result is an astonishing 99.5% accuracy rate.
+Its browser fingerprinting technology is the most advanced on the market, combining various cutting-edge methods for uniquely identifying browsers with machine learning algorithms and a probability engine; the result is industry-leading accuracy.

 A browser fingerprint is a set of information related to a user’s device.
 This includes a device’s hardware, operating system, browser, and configuration.
 Browser fingerprinting is the process of collecting information through a web browser to build a fingerprint of a device.